-These lines are necessary so that the version of WML can be established and confirmed by the browsers.
-WML is an XML language and requires a DTD (Documentation Type Declaration).
+These lines are necessary so that the version of WML can be established and confirmed by the browsers, WML is an XML language and requires a DTD (Documentation Type Declaration).
 If you don't use a DTD the browser will not recognise it as all the WAP browsers look for the DTD declaration.

-- As mentioned in the previous chapter, WML is very similar to HTML and is a tagbased language.
-Tags in WML are defined by an open tag <...> and a close tag </...>.

-- A WML file then starts with the tag <wml> and ends with </wml>.
+- As mentioned in the previous chapter, WML is very similar to HTML and is a tagbased language, Tags in WML are defined by an open tag <... " and a elese tag </...>. - A WML file then starts with the tag <wml> and ends with </wml>.

-- Content within the WML file is encapsulated by the cards defined by the tags<card> and </card>.
-Text should also be encapsulated with in and tags.

-- WML also offers various tags that allow you to specify the font, size and layout of text.

-- Furthermore the designer has the capabilities to maintain whatever format he/she requires using tags such as, line break and alignment.

-- And finally, there can be many cards within a WML file.
-This is called a "deck" of cards.
-Consideration must be given to the quantity of information supplied in the WML file.
-More content means longer download times and if the user is unlikely to use all the cards within a deck it is wasting bandwidth and time.
+- Content within the wml file is encapsulated by the cards defined by the tagsceard> and </card>.
+Text should also be encapsulated with in and tags. - WML also offers various tags that allow you to specify the font, size and layout of text. - Furthermore the designer has the capabilities to maintain whatever format he/she requires using tags such as, line break and alignment, - And finally, there can be many cards within a wml file.
+This is called a "deck" of cards, Consideration must be given to the qufultity of i:tifotmatfori supplied in the wml file.
+More contellt means longetdow:riload times and iftlie<user is unlikely to use ali the cards within a.deck it .isWastin.g bandwidth and time.

-5.7 Creating a Static Title WML File
+5.7 Creating a Static Tide WınlFile

-Now that all the key principals have been discussed, it is time to start displaying the author's application.
-This is a static WML file that is used by the author as a title page, and can be viewed in figure 4 below.
+Now that all the key principals<have been discussed, it is tinle to start displaying the author's application.
+This is a static wml file that is used by the author as a title page, and can be viewedin.figure 4 below.